 Canvas chef Riley Sanders is creating a cuisine inspired by a city and that city is Bangkok.
-Sanders’ inventive food is rooted in beautiful, fresh, local produce, sourced from across Thailand.
+Sanders’ inventive food is rooted in beautiful, fresh, local produce, sourced from organic farmers and small growers across Thailand.
 It has earned Riley and Canvas a Michelin star.

 Canvas chef Riley Sanders wrote back enthusiastically, telling me he was from Texas and had spent several years cooking for award-winning chefs such as Laurent Gras of Michelin 3-starred L20 in Chicago and James Beard award winner Paul Qui at Uchiko in Austin, and how he had decided to take a different path to most young chefs and had got out of restaurants.